pianist Andor Foldes - Image taken from the cover of a Deutsche Grammophon

 law.
 He became a Juris Doctor (Doctor of Law) in 1934 and practiced

-studied music with famous musicologist and composer Egon Wellesz,
+studied music with famous musicologist and composer Egon Wellesz (1885-1974),

-who himself had studied with Guido Adler and Arnold Schönberg.
+who himself had studied with musicologist Guido Adler (1855-1941)

-In 1938 Wellesz left for Great Britain to take up a post at the University of Oxford.
-Now Marcel Prawy had to decide what he was going to do
+Great Britain (and took up a post at the University of Oxford in 1943).

+what he was going to do next.

-accompanied by the Parlophon-Künstler-Orchester
+"Oh Madonna!" accompanied by the Parlophon-Künstler-Orchester

 11 007.
 That was in 1934, well before Marcel Prawy became personal

 The political situation in Austria was getting grimmer and grimmer